 ColorForth is an actively used programming language created in 1992. colorForth is a programming language from the Forth language's original designer, Charles H. Moore, developed in the 1990s.
 There was an earlier predecessor called 386 OK which appeared for sale at Silicon Valley Forth Interest Group (SVFIG) meetings in 1992.An idiosyncratic programming environment, the colors simplify Forth's semantics, speed compiling, and are said to aid Moore's own poor eyesight: colorForth uses different colors in its source code (replacing some of the punctuation in standard Forth) to determine how different words are treated.
 Read more on Wikipedia...

 - ColorForth ranks in the top 25% of languages

 - ColorForth first appeared in 1992

-- I have 14 facts about ColorForth. what would you like to know? email me and let me know how I can help.
+- Have a question about ColorForth not answered here?
+Email me and let me know how I can help.